GordonFreemanK/gfk-image/README.md

 $sourcePath = ""$INPUT""
 $destinationPath = ""$OUTPUT""
 Copy-Item $sourcePath $destinationPath
-C:\repos\digikam-scripts\scripts\Adjust-date-offsets.ps1 $destinationPath
+C:\repos\digikam-scripts\scripts\Set-DateTimeOffsets.ps1 $destinationPath
-C:\repos\digikam-scripts\scripts\Adjust-author.ps1 $destinationPath -Author $Env:TAGSPATH
+C:\repos\digikam-scripts\scripts\Set-Author.ps1 $destinationPath -Author $Env:TAGSPATH
 ```

 # External tools

-- [digiKam](https://www.digikam.org/) is a photo manager (C++, [source](https://invent.kde.org/graphics/digikam), [mirror](https://github.com/KDE/digikam)) for visually organizing, viewing and editing collections of pictures using file operations, image transformations and metadata editing.
-One of its features is called [Batch Queue Manager](https://userbase.kde.org/Digikam/Batch_Process) and allows defining and batch-processing groups of pictures using a number of configurable plugins.
+- [digiKam](https://www.digikam.org/) is a photo manager (C++, [source](https://invent.kde.org/graphics/digikam), [mirror](https://github.com/KDE/digikam)) for visually organizing, viewing and editing collections of photos using file operations, image transformations and metadata editing.
+It features [Batch Queue Manager](https://userbase.kde.org/Digikam/Batch_Process) which allows defining and batch-processing groups of photos using configurable plugins.

-One of these plugins is called **User Shell Script**: it enables the user to use a free text field to define a shell script to be run against the picture files.
-The script is transformed to an extent by digiKam and passed to the shell (`sh` on Linux and `cmd` on Windows).
+The **User Shell Script** plugin allows the user to define a shell script to be run against each photo in the batch.
+The script is transformed by digiKam and passed to the shell (`sh` on Linux and `cmd` on Windows).

-- [ExifTool](https://exiftool.org/) is a command-line utility (Perl, [source](https://github.com/exiftool/exiftool)) to losslessly (without modifying the image itself) edit photo metadata (aka **EXIF/IPTC/XMP tags**), and is actually used by digiKam as well as many other photo management applications for all their metadata management needs.
+- [ExifTool](https://exiftool.org/) is a command-line utility (Perl, [source](https://github.com/exiftool/exiftool)) to losslessly (without modifying the image itself) edit photo metadata (aka **EXIF/IPTC/XMP tags**), and is actually used by digiKam as well as many other photo management applications to manage metadata.

 - [GeoTimeZone](https://www.nuget.org/packages/GeoTimeZone) is a [NuGet](https://www.nuget.org/) package (C#, [source](https://github.com/mattjohnsonpint/GeoTimeZone)) to get the timezone for a location.
 This is based on the offline data constructed from [OpenStreetMap](https://www.openstreetmap.org) data by the [Timezone Boundary Builder](https://github.com/evansiroky/timezone-boundary-builder) project.